 Directions

-1. Combine halved cherry tomatoes with olive oil, minced red onion, salt and pepper.
+1. To make the salmon meal prep: Combine halved cherry tomatoes with olive oil, minced red onion, salt and pepper.
 Marinate in a shallow plate or bowl while cooking salmon and asparagus.

 2. Season salmon with salt and pepper.
 Let sit while you prepare the asparagus.